Medically reviewed by Drugs.com. Last updated on July 10, 2020.

 Refer to adult dosing.

-Adrenal insufficiency, autoimmune (aldosterone deficiency component Addison disease); replacement therapy (off-label dosing): Limited data available: Oral: 0.05 to 0.2 mg daily (Betterle 2002; Kliegman 2011)
+Adrenal insufficiency, autoimmune (primary adrenal insufficiency, aldosterone deficiency component Addison disease); replacement therapy: Limited data available: Infants, Children, and Adolescents: Oral: 0.05 to 0.2 mg daily (Betterle 2002; Endocrine Society [Bornstein 2016]; Kliegman 2020).

-Congenital adrenal hyperplasia (salt losers) (eg, 21-hydroxylase deficiency) (off-label dosing): Limited data available: Note: Use in combination with glucocorticoid therapy (eg, hydrocortisone); concurrent sodium replacement therapy may be required, particularly in young infants.
-Oral:
+Congenital adrenal hyperplasia (salt losers) (eg, 21-hydroxylase deficiency): Limited data available: Note: Use in combination with glucocorticoid therapy (eg, hydrocortisone); concurrent sodium replacement therapy may be required, particularly in young infants.

 Systemic use of mineralocorticoids/corticosteroids may require a diet with increased potassium, vitamins A, B6, C, D, folate, calcium, zinc, and phosphorus, and decreased sodium.
 With fludrocortisone, a decrease in dietary sodium is often not required as the increased retention of sodium is usually the desired therapeutic effect.